-Before identifying any child 'very able' in a particular area, we aim to ensure that all children have had the opportunity to learn and succeed in this area.
+Before identifying any child 'very able', we aim to ensure that all children have had the opportunity to learn and succeed in this area.
 This makes the identification process fair.
 Identification of pupils as 'very able' and/or 'talented' is a judgement which applies to the current class/school context and refers to the current level of performance only.
 This means that 'at this time this child is showing ability in a particular area'.
 Identification at our school does not necessarily mean that in another school or context the child would be identified.

 A very able or talented pupil should be identified using a variety of methods.
-The specific procedure will vary according to subject area but will include elements of the following:-
+The specific procedure will vary according to subject area but will include elements of the following:

-- teacher nomination
+- Teacher nomination.

-- assessment results
+- Assessment results.

-- specialist teacher identification
+- Specialist teacher identification.

-- parental nomination
+- Parental nomination.

-- peer nomination
+- Peer nomination.

-- self nomination
+- Self-nomination.